The following disability insurance terms are common words and phrases you’ll find in most long term disability policies:

 disability claimant regardless of the claimant’s pre-disability income amount or percentage of income insured.
 Typically, maximums are $5,000 to $10,000 in benefits per month.

 The minimum monthly amount payable to the disability claimant after offsets are applied.
-The minimum benefit provision ensures that the claimant will receive at least a minimum benefit from the LTD insurance company.
+The minimum benefits provision ensures that the claimant will receive at least a minimum benefit from the LTD insurance company.
 Typical minimum benefits include $100 or 10% of the LTD benefit amount – amounts may vary.

 Payments or benefits due or received by the claimant from another source that reduces the amount of LTD benefit payable.
 Offsets typically include other disability payments or benefits from sources such as Social Security and/or Workers’ Compensation.
 Note: Benefits from individual disability policies are typically not offset on group contracts.